Contributing to momepy#

 (Contribution guidelines are largely based on geopandas.)

-There are seven basic steps to contributing to momepy:
+There are eight basic steps to contributing to momepy:

 Fork the momepy git repository